Flying Santa

 .

 This is a comment about the book.
-I particularly liked the parts about Debugging, Diagnostics.
-Would recommend to anyone interested in Programming!
+I particularly liked the parts about Debugging.
+Would recommend to anyone interested in Software Development!

 Reply